Welcome to CienciaPR, an expert and resource network for all who are interested in science and Puerto Rico.

-Vision: Eliminate barriers between science and society so that citizens are self-sufficient in making decisions that contribute to their personal, intellectual and social well-being.
+Vision: Eliminate barriers between science and society so that citizens can make decisions that contribute to their personal, intellectual, and social well-being.

-Mission: Discuss current science topics with the general public through simple presentations, interviews with experts in the field, collaborate with other science communication groups, and encourage minority participation and mentoring in leadership efforts and science communication.
+Mission: Discuss current science topics with the general public through simple presentations and interviews with experts in the field, collaborate with other science communication groups, and encourage minority participation and mentoring in leadership efforts and science communication.

 Immune and Epigenetic Signatures Related to Post-Hurricane Maria Indoor Contamination in Puerto Rico

-The purpose of this study is to identify, among Puerto Ricans who lived in the island compared to those who migrated before Hurricane Maria, immune and epigenetic profiles induced by indoor dust samples from flooded homes.
-We seek to identify if immune-epigenetic modulating potential of exposure to Hurricanes and its aftermath pollution
+This study aimed to identify immune and epigenetic profiles induced by indoor dust samples from flooded homes among Puerto Ricans who lived on the island compared to those who migrated before Hurricane Maria.
+We seek to identify the immune-epigenetic modulating potential of exposure to Hurricanes and their aftermath pollution.

 Project Number (and PI): R25HL126140 (Multi-PI Joe Garcia, Francisco Moreno, Sairam Parthasarathy)